 Visit our Re-post guidelines

-This year, about two million women will get an epidural legally, but hopefully not lethally, in the US.
+In 2012, about two million women got an epidural legally in the US.
 As a result, about eight of them will never walk unassisted again.
-In Westernized countries, roughly 50–70% of birthing women have epidurals for pain relief.
-Research on who gets an epidural and why draws a profile very similar to the people who were taking drugs in the ’70s.
+In Westernized countries, roughly 50-70% of birthing women have epidurals for pain relief.
+Research on who gets an epidural and why draws a profile very similar to the people who were taking drugs in the '70s.
 Most women are getting epidurals because their friends are doing it.(1) In a recent, large study of epidural users, the most often cited factor in deciding to have an epidural was having heard about positive experiences from friends and family.
 Having already had children and having fear of the side effects of an epidural each reduced the odds of choosing one by half.
 In other words, the older or wiser women get, the more they avoid the epidural trip.
 Overall, those who did not choose an epidural reported wanting to be in control and having more confidence in their ability to tolerate labor pain.(2)

 The typical epidural is a combination of two powerful opiates: Fentanyl and Bupivacaine.
 Fentanyl has 80 times the potency (and side effects) of morphine.
 Bupivacaine has the ability to cause tingling around the mouth, tinnitus, tremors, dizziness, blurred vision, seizures, depression, loss of consciousness, respiratory depression and/or apnea.
 Bupivacaine has caused several deaths by cardiac arrest when an anesthesiologist accidently inserted the epidural analgesia into a vein instead of the epidural space in the spine.